 Customer journey analytics overcomes these weaknesses because it bases your journey maps on hard data, rather than opinion.
 Millions or even billions of individual interactions can be captured over time through a myriad of sources like websites, point-of-sale systems, email marketing platforms, data warehouses, call center logs and even IoT devices.

-For example, the figure above shows how customer journey analytics for financial services can provide more than just the actions taken by customers.
-The map indicates the number of unique customers participating, converting or dropping out at every step along the journey.
-In addition to making your journey maps measurable, this capability can provide marketers with powerful data they can use to pinpoint who to target, what kind of campaign to execute and at what step in the journey to engage.
+For instance, the figure above shows how customer journey analytics can provide more information than just the actions taken by customers.
+This journey visualization includes the number of unique customers at every step of the process to collect overdue payment.
+In addition to making your journey maps measurable, this capability can provide CX professionals with powerful data they can use to identify obstacles within journeys and prioritize which opportunities will have the highest impact on customer experience and business outcomes.

-2. Discover the Real Journeys Your Customers are Actually Taking
+2. Visualize the Real Journeys Your Customers are Actually Taking

 Jake Sorofman of Gartner says, “What’s important to remember is that customer journeys aren’t created; they’re discovered.
 When we try to create journeys, we fall into one of these two traps: we either hallucinate customer needs or throw away the customer experience playbook altogether and focus on the needs we know intimately: our own.”

 The most common complaint of the journey mapping process is that it is designed in a meeting room by employees with an inward focus, in other words with minimal or (in some cases) no input from customers.
 Many journey mappers think that involving various teams like finance, R&D and engineering—in addition to the obvious ones likes marketing and CX—will ensure their journey map reflects their customers’ actual experiences.
 But in reality, what they are really doing is documenting internal processes and calling it a customer journey map.